sonic-net/DASH/documentation/private-link-service/private-link-service.md

    The ENI entry that we are using will be the same as before.
 Hence, omitted here.

-3. **ConnTrack Lookup**: The return packet transformation will be handled by reverse flow.
+3. **Conntrack Lookup**: The return packet transformation will be handled by reverse flow.
 4. **Metering Update**: Metering update will update the metering counter based on the rules that we saved in the reverse flow.
 5. **Underlay routing**: Underlay routing will move the packet to the right port and forward it out.